-A 2006 survey by respected dietician and researcher Dr Jenny O'Dea revealed that 18 per cent of Australian being suicides.
+A 2006 survey by respected dietician and researcher Dr Jenny O'Dea revealed that 18 per cent of Australian girls suffered from eating disorders.
+The Butterfly Foundation's statistics show that the mortality rate of these disorders is roughly 10 to 20 per cent with many being suicides.